CNAG-Biomedical-Informatics/pheno-ranker/README.md

     sudo apt-get install cpanminus libperl-dev

-Now you have two choose between one of the 2 options below:
+Now you have to choose between one of the 2 options below:

 **Option 1:** System-level installation: